Meyrueis: The 20th and 21st centuries

-To be mentioned also, the heroism of Pastor Robert Frank who hid many proscribed with the help of parishioners.
+The heroism of Pastor Robert Frank, who hid many proscribed with the help of parishioners, must also be mentioned.

 Today, tourism is the main resource of the city.
-Meyrueis is the first station in the Lozère department in terms of hosting capacity.
+Meyrueis is first in the Lozère department in terms of hosting capacity.
 After a sharp decline in population, the 2000s are experiencing a relative stabilization.
-Several workshops, companies, nursing structures (3rd age, disabled) and two colleges (public and private schools) provide a pool of jobs that allows Meyrueis to consider the future with serenity.
+Several workshops, companies, nursing care buildings (3rd age, disabled) and two colleges (public and private schools) provide a pool of jobs that allow the people of Meyrueis to expect a bright future.

 Typonyms

-The most likely etymology for Meyrueis certainly comes from the situation of the city at the confluence of several rivers: the Jonte, the Béthuzon and the Brèze.
-In Occitan language, Meyrueis would be derived from mesclar (to mixt) and rius (brooks) or from the Latin language: Midiis riviis for "in the middle of the brooks".
+The most likely etymology for Meyrueis comes from the situation of the city at the confluence of the rivers Jonte, Béthuzon and Brèze.
+In Occitan language, Meyrueis would be derived from mesclar (to mix) and rius (brooks), or from Latin Midiis riviis, "in the middle of the brooks".
 Other versions, but less frequent, mention the nature of the soil (Marogium "marshy place") or a former Gallo-Roman estate owner (Maurus).